Vestas V236 turbines in an offshore wind farm

 Vattenfall and BASF partner with Vestas for low-emission steel wind turbines in Germany

-As Vattenfall is accelerating the green transition considerable steps are being taken in reducing CO2 emissions throughout the entire supply chain.
-56 out of the 112 turbines will partly be fabricated with low-emission steel, which significantly reduces the carbon footprint of the towers.
+As Vattenfall accelerates the green transition, significant steps are being taken to reduce CO2 emissions throughout the supply chain.
+56 of the 112 turbines will be partly made of low-emission steel, significantly reducing the carbon footprint of the towers.

 “I am excited to start the journey to introduce low-emission steel into our projects.
 Low carbon steel is the major element in Offshore Wind to reach our Vattenfall SCORE target to reduce our supplier greenhouse gas emissions by 50 per cent by 2030, and the walk has now begun,” says Eva Julius-Philipp, Head of Environment & Sustainability within Vattenfall’s Business Area Wind.